mishoZaykov/CV-Bootstrap/README.md

 # MEGAPARTS Internship tasks
-This is my repository with tasks for the MEGAPARTS internship.-
+This is my repository with tasks for the MEGAPARTS internship.